speps/speps.github.io/content/articles/torus-trooper-part3.md

 }
 ```

 Using this, all OpenGL calls now go through these methods.
-From here, you'll need to:
+From here, I'll need to:

 * Record what `glBegin`/`glVertex`/`glEnd` receive
 * Record the matrix stack